-Thank you for taking the time to review our catalog and learn more about the dynamic programs we have here.
-I am always inspired by the commitment that our students, faculty and alumni have to the mission of the Institute for the Psychological Sciences.
+Thank you for taking the time to review our catalog and learn more about our programs and vital mission.
+I am always inspired by the commitment that our students, faculty, staff, and alumni have to the mission of the Institute for the Psychological Sciences.
 It is my hope that these pages will enable you to glimpse a bit of what makes IPS such a special place.
-Simpse a of of what makes if o such a special place.

-The Institute arose 13 years ago, following the call of Blessed John Paul II for highly skilled psychologists who place the Christian view of the person and his ultimate destiny as the foundation of their service to others.
+The Institute arose 14 years ago, following the urgent call of Blessed Pope John Paul II for highly skilled psychologists who place the Christian view of the person and his ultimate destiny as the foundation of their service to others.